Junction-2023-Dreams/Deliverables/README.md

 ### .apk Installation
 1. Install Android Studio
-2. Create an emulator for phone / watch
+2. Create an emulator for a watch
-3. Drag and drop the .apk file to the emulator
+3. Drag and drop the watch-app.apk file to the emulator
 4. The app will be installed and can be used by opening it

 # Important Information